hechmik/news_summariser/README.md

 ## Sources

-The course "Text Mining and Search" of my M.Sc. in Data Science at University of Milan-Bicocca, along with other courses and my working experience surely helped me in creating all these software components.
-I would also like to cite relevant articles from which I took inspiration to build some of the software components:
+The course "Text Mining and Search" of my M.Sc. in Data Science at University of Milan-Bicocca, along with other courses and my working experience, surely helped me in creating all these software components.
+I would also like to cite relevant articles from which I took (large) inspiration in order to build some of the software components:
 - [Text Similarities : Estimate the degree of similarity between two texts](https://medium.com/@adriensieg/text-similarities-da019229c894)
 - [Text summarization in Python](https://towardsdatascience.com/text-summarization-in-python-3f5a25418606?gi=1d335d30c03d)
 - [Huggingface Transformers pretrained models](https://github.com/huggingface/transformers)